mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Retry ismaster calls once
 '''''''''''''''''''''''''

 A monitor's connection to a server is long-lived and used only for ismaster calls.
-So if a server has responded in the past, a network error on the monitor's connection likely means there was a network glitch or a server restart since the last check, rather than that the server is down.
-Marking the server Unknown in this case costs unnecessary effort.
+So if a server has responded in the past, a network error on the monitor's connection means that there was a network glitch, or a server restart since the last check, or that the server is truly down.
+To handle the case that the server is truly down, the monitor makes the server unselectable by marking it Unknown.
+To handle the case of a transient network glitch or restart, the Monitor immediately runs the next check without waiting.

-However,
-if the server still doesn't respond when the monitor attempts to reconnect, then it is probably down.

 Why must streaming isMaster clients publish ServerHeartbeatStartedEvents?
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''